Jim Jordan (actor): With Marian

 Jim Jordan went on the vaudeville circuit, both as a solo act and with his wife, Marian, at various times until 1924.
 They went entirely broke in 1923, having to be wired money by their parents to get back to Peoria from Lincoln, Illinois.

 Jim and Marian Jordan got their major break in radio while performing in Chicago in 1924; Jim said he could give a better performance than the singers they were listening to on the radio, and his brother Byron bet $10 that Jim couldn't do it.
 By the end of the evening, Jim and Marian had their first radio contract, at $10 per show for 26 weeks as The O'Henry Twins, sponsored by Oh Henry! candy.

 The Jordans would work as a double act for the remainder of their careers, seldom appearing separate from each other, with Jim as the comic foil and Marian as the stooge.
 From 1931 to 1935, they produced the low-budget sitcom Smackout, in which they portrayed most of the characters (including semi-fictional versions of themselves).
 In 1935, the couple, along with head writer Don Quinn, teamed up to create Fibber McGee and Molly, a weekly sitcom that was given a larger budget and an ensemble cast.

 Fibber McGee and Molly would run as a weekly series, becoming one of radio's most popular programs, until 1953.
-In addition to the general decline of scripted radio and the concurrent rise of television, Marian's health was beginning to fail.
+It wasn't a commentary on scripted radio as a medium, but was about Marian's health, which was beginning to fail.
 The show would transition to a pre-recorded daily sitcom from 1953 to 1956, then to a short-form weekly series (under the name Just Molly and Me) for Monitor from 1957 to 1959.

 In 1959, Fibber McGee and Molly was finally adapted for television, after years of resistance.
 Marian was too ill to continue, and for reasons unexplained (nothing in the radio series had identified the age of either of the McGees), neither Jim nor Don Quinn (nor Quinn's successor as head writer of the radio show, Phil Leslie) transitioned to the new series; new writers were brought in, and both the McGees were recast.
 The television version of Fibber McGee and Molly, with Bob Sweeney as Fibber, was a critical and commercial failure.